LeoLiu5/Air-Quality-Monitoring-Station-by-Leo-Liu/README.md

 <img src="./img/a0.jpeg"  width="90%" height="90%">

+Interior design:
+- Compactness and tidiness
+- Clearness and simplicity

 - Wago Lever Connectors ---> A Copper Stripboard
 - Each row on the copper stripboard is designed for a specific pin.